Web Scraper

 |

-The proxy configuration can be set programmatically when calling the actor using the API
+The proxy configuration can be set programmatically when calling the Actor using the API

 by setting the proxyConfiguration

+field.
 It accepts a JSON object with the following structure:

-1{ 2 // Indicates whether to use Apify Proxy or not.
-3 "useApifyProxy": Boolean, 4 5 // Array of Apify Proxy groups, only used if "useApifyProxy" is true.
-6 // If missing or null, Apify Proxy will use the automatic mode.
-7 "apifyProxyGroups": String[], 8 9 // Array of custom proxy URLs, in "scheme://user:password@host:port" format.
-10 // If missing or null, custom proxies are not used.
-11 "proxyUrls": String[], 12}
+{// Indicates whether to use Apify Proxy or not."useApifyProxy": Boolean,// Array of Apify Proxy groups, only used if "useApifyProxy" is true.// If missing or null, Apify Proxy will use the automatic mode."apifyProxyGroups": String[],// Array of custom proxy URLs, in "scheme://user:password@host:port" format.// If missing or null, custom proxies are not used."proxyUrls": String[],}

 Logging into websites with Web Scraper

-Be aware that cookies usually have a limited lifetime and will expire after a certain period of time.
+Be aware that cookies usually have a limited lifespan and will expire after a certain period of time.
 This means that you will have to update the cookies periodically in order to keep the scraper logged in.
 Alternative approach is to make the scraper actively log in to the website in the Page function.
 For more info about this approach, check out our tutorial on logging into websites using Puppeteer.

 The scraper expects the cookies in the Initial cookies field to be stored as separate JSON objects in a JSON array, see example below:

-Advanced Configuration
+Advanced configuration

 Pre-navigation hooks